| Title: | Create Tables for Reporting Clinical Trials |

 Calculates descriptive statistics depending on the class of its input.

-Results are passed to function format_statistics
+Results are passed to function format_statistics.

 If you are not pleased with the current descriptive statistics you may alter these functions.